xeBuz/Flask-Validator/docs/validators.rst

 ValidateGreaterThan
 -------------------

-Check if the new value is a greater than X value
+Check if the new value is greater than the value of X

-Parametes:
+Parameters:

 +-------------------------+----------+-----------------------------------------------------------------+
 | Parameter               | Default  | Description                                                     |